Michigan GOP files complaint against Whitmer for Florida trip, calls for legal action

 The complaint, first obtained by Fox News, was filed on Friday by the Michigan GOP and alleges "numerous violations of the Michigan Campaign Finance Act" by the governor that came from her "four-day luxury trip" to visit her father in the Sunshine State.

-Michigan Republican Party executive director Jason Cabel Roe told Fox News on Friday that Whitmer's actions "surrounding this secret, luxury travel to Florida is just another example of her hypocrisy and incumbent leadership throughout the pandemic."
+Michigan Republican Party executive director Jason Cabel Roe told Fox News on Friday that Whitmer's actions "surrounding this secret, luxury travel to Florida is just another example of her hypocrisy and incompetent leadership throughout the pandemic."

 "Regardless of the governor's purported safety concerns with traveling commercially, she isn't above the law, and must be held accountable," Roe continued.